afaur/dotfiles-local/readme.md

 ## Local Dotfiles

-I use [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) as the foundation of my personal configuration.
-These files are the `.local` modifications that build on top of the foundation.
+If you are considering using this please fork the two repos below.
+After forking them use your fork when you clone for simplicity.

 ## Install

 ~~~
-git clone git@github.com:thoughtbot/dotfiles.git ~/dotfiles
+git clone git@github.com:afaur/base-dotfiles.git ~/dotfiles
 git clone git@github.com:afaur/dotfiles-local.git ~/dotfiles-local
-env RCRC=$HOME/dotfiles/rcrc rcup
+env RCRC=$HOME/dotfiles-local/rcrc rcup
 ~~~